 “The cup of blessing that we bless, is it not a communion in the blood of Christ?
 The bread that we break, is it not a communion in the body of Christ?” – 1 Cor.
 10:16

 The early church (until the fifth century) apparently celebrated the Supper weekly (Maclean, The Lord’s Supper, 101).
-Whatever the case, it is important to think through the issue of frequency with the fact that the Lord’s Supper, like the word of God and prayer, is a means of grace.
-We therefore receive communion together as a church family each Sunday morning.
+Whatever the case, it is important to think through the issue of the frequency with the fact that the Lord’s Supper, like the word of God and prayer, is a means of grace.
+We, therefore, receive communion together as a church family each Sunday morning.

 WHO QUALIFIES TO PARTAKE